 Pre-Action Disclosure Application (PAD)

-What is included in the PAD application?
+What is included in a PAD application?

-A "draft order" setting out the documentation that should be disclosed by the defendant is drawn up.
+A "draft order" setting out the documentation that should be disclosed by the defendant is then drawn up.

 The order may also specify a time and place for the documents to be disclosed and inspected.